-"Exercise sliders are an amazing tool to add more challenge to your workout routine," says Alonzo Wilson, founder and director of training at Tone House in New York City.
+"Exercise sliders are an amazing tool to add more challenge to your workout routine," Alonzo Wilson, CPT, founder and director of training at Tone House in New York City, tells LIVESTRONG.com.
 "They do force you to activate your core during exercises, but they do a whole lot more than that.
 They can work every muscle in your body, build strength and even help improve your conditioning and respiratory system."

 The Best Exercise Sliders

 To help you decide which pair of sliders is right for you, we chatted with trainers familiar with this piece of equipment to better understand what to look for.
 We chose our top picks based on their recommendations and criteria, including:

 Instead of placing your feet or hands on the ground for any given exercise, you'll place them on a slider, which glides along a flat surface.

 "A move like a traditional mountain climber can be tricky for some people, especially on toe impact when switching legs," Karim Baylor, CPT, a National Council on Strength and Fitness-certified personal trainer in Miami and New York City, tells LIVESTRONG.com.
 "The sliders take the bounce out of the equation and provide a transitional time under tension aspect to the whole move."